mohdarham06/demo/Git.md

-### Merging Code
+## Merging Code
 * git diff <-branch name> (to compare commits, branches, files & more)
 * git merge <-branch name> (to merge 2 branches)
 OR
-Create a Pull Request (to merge branches)
+* Create a Pull Request (to merge branches)

-Git Ull is used to fetch and download content from a remote repository and immediately update the loack repo to match that content.
+Git pUll is used to fetch and download content from a remote repository and immediately update the loack repo to match that content.
 * git pull origin main
 * git pull -u origin main (to simply use 'git pull' in future)

-### Fixing Mistakes
+## Fixing Mistakes
 Case 1: staged changes
 * git reset <-file name->
 * git reset (for all files)